Conflict in Rakhine State (2016–present): Myanmar Army's response and subsequent clashes

 Myanmar Army soldiers from the 22nd Light Infantry Division, elements of the 66th and 99th Light Infantry Divisions, and other battalions from the Western Command were reportedly involved in the subsequent military offensive against the Arakan Army.
 Clashes were reported in Maungdaw, Buthidaung, Kyauktaw, Rathedaung and Ponnagyun Townships, located in the northern and central parts of Rakhine State.
 The Myanmar Army claimed it killed 13 Arakan Army insurgents in military operations between 5 and 16 January.

 Immediately after the initial attacks, the Rakhine State government issued a notice blocking non-governmental organisations and UN agencies, except for the International Committee of the Red Cross and the World Food Programme, from travelling to rural areas in these townships affected by the conflict.
 The fighting prompted 5,000 civilians to flee from their homes and to take shelter in monasteries and communal areas across the region, according to the UN Office for the Coordination of Humanitarian Affairs.
 Civilian casualties, arbitrary detention of ethnic Rakhine villagers, looting of homes, and military blockage of food aid and medical relief were also reported.

 A mine explosion killed two police officers and injured two others in Ponnagyun Township on 27 February, after which the police convoy they were travelling with came under gunfire.
 The police blamed the attack on Arakan Army.
 From September 2018 to February 2019, about four people believed to be informants were killed, leading to suspicion that they were being targeted by Arakan Army and Tatmadaw.

 Around 60 Arakan Army insurgents launched an evening attack on Yoe-ta-yoke Police Station on 9 March.
-According to a leaked combat report, nine policemen were killed, two were injured, and a dozen weapons, including 10 BA-63 assault rifles, were stolen by the attackers.
+According to a leaked combat report, nine policemen were killed, two were injured, and a dozen weapons, including 10 BA-63 battle rifles, were stolen by the attackers.
 On the same day, Arakan Army insurgents managed to conquer the front line commanding post of Rakhine State's Gwa Township-based No. 563 Light Infantry Battalion under the supervision of Light Infantry Division No. 5.
 According to a press release by the Arakan Army, 11 personnel, including four military engineers, were captured and 16 backhoe excavators, one Toyota car, a dump truck, and 60 mm and 80 mm mortars were confiscated.

 About 400 villagers fled fighting in Mrauk U from 16 to 17 March.
 The Arakan Army, however, claimed that the military was staging false battles and firing upon living areas of civilians.
 The clashes in the town meanwhile had damaged archaeological buildings.
 Six civilians were injured on 18 March according to residents of the township during firing.
 The military claimed that its convoy was ambushed by the Arakan Army.
 Residents of the town, however, said that they indiscriminately targeted civilian areas and did not clash with any rebels.